-The Spanish-English vocabulary at the back of the text lists all words used in Puntos de partida, including both active and passive vocabulary.
-To help instructors prepare tests or supplementary exercises, this vocabulary indicates the chapter in which active vocabulary items are first used as active vocabulary; chapter numbers are not given for passive vocabulary.
+The Spanish-English vocabulary at the back of the text lists all words used in Puntos en breve, including both active and passive vocabulary.
+To help instructors prepare tests or supplementary exercises, this vocabulary indicates the chapter in which words are first used as active vocabulary; chapter numbers are not given for passive vocabulary.